BrightcoveOS/ios-player-samples/README.md

 #### Offline

 OfflinePlayer demonstrates downloading offline-enabled HLS videos and playing them back with or without a network connection.
-Xcode 9.0+ is required to build and run this sample app.

 #### Omniture

 Omniture samples demonstrate how to use the Omniture plugin.

-#### OUX

-OUX (OnceUX) has been deprecated and its sample projects will be removed in the  future.
-Please migrate your OUX apps to BrightcoveSSAI.

 #### Player